 You can do this by clicking ”˜Add Location’ in the ”˜Businesses’ tab of your Google Business Profile account.
 This way you can easily manage the different locations in which your business is situated without needing to create multiple profiles.

-Have a read of our short guide detailing the different ways you can optimise your Google My Business page and improve your overall brand visibility online.
+Yes, there is no cost for developing an account and with our short guide detailing the different ways you can optimise your Google Business Profile page, it will be easier than ever to improve your overall brand visibility online.

 Complete the basic details

-When you go to claim your Google My Business page, initially you will be asked to provide certain basic details, along with proof that your physical address is definitely you.
-Google will ask you to prove this information is true by either sending you a postcard to the address itself with a code on, or calling your business phone with a code instead.
+When you go to claim your Google Business Profile, initially you will be asked to provide certain basic details, along with proof that your physical address is you.
+Google will ask you to prove this information is true by either sending you a postcard to the address itself with a code on or calling your business phone with a code instead.

 Once you have completed this basic verification you will be able to enter details including:

 Be advised that this information will need to be kept up to date if there are any changes made to your business such as a new phone number or address.

 After filling in basic information and ensuring it is kept up to date, there are many other details you can expand upon to make sure that your Google My Business profile is informative and useful for customers searching for your business.

 Google Business Profile